stogers/personal-website/_pages/my-story.md

 ![](/images/flip.gif)

 ## My Story
-Thus far, I have lived in the Bay Area my entire life (Windsor → Berkeley → San Francisco → ??).
-I was/am a Straight-A student.
+I have lived in the Bay Area my entire life (Windsor → Berkeley → San Francisco → ??).
+To make up for the sheltered life I have lived I have overcompensated with adrenaline filled activities including skydiving, cave diving, canyoneering, paragliding, motorcycling, and as you can see above... bungee jumping.

 While I have literally taken the path most traveled (for a generic motivated privileged white girl), I still like to think I excel in even the mundane things like being well-adjusted.

 ## My Expertise

-My obsessions that are not captured in my [LinkedIn](linkedin.com/in/stogers), but are what make me human.
+The obsessions that are not captured in my [LinkedIn](linkedin.com/in/stogers), but are what make me human.

 #### Product

 As an engineer and product manager I have built and led both the last 10% and the zero-to-one products.
-My biggest takeaway is that whether it's incremental or iterative, the most important thing is to move forward.
+My biggest takeaway is that whether it's incremental or iterative, the most important thing to do is move forward.

 ![](/images/skateboard.png)